How To Find Out If There are Pending Charges Against Me for Free (Do This)

 Will The Police Notify Me of Charges Filed?

-The police will usually notify individuals of filed charges as soon as they are filed, but the time frame can depend on how long police have before they can charge someone with a crime.
-For misdemeanors the notification will be sent by mail.
+The police will usually notify individuals of filed charges as soon as they are filed, but the notification can depend on the police charge window timeframe.
+For misdemeanors, the notification will be sent by mail.
 Felony charges will result in a warrant being issued and an arrest being made as soon as possible.
-That is why it is critical to conduct a federal warrant search on yourself before possibly being arrested.
+That is why it is critical to conduct a search on federal warrants yourself before possibly being arrested.

 If a sealed indictment is made, police will not notify the individual that charges have been filed.
 Instead, the individual will be arrested.